-- Completed Items: This option will return all completed listings for the item in your search query regardless of bids or not.It’s strictly important here to note the difference between Actual Market Value: What the majority of a target market is willing to pay on average for an item, and Perceived Market Value: What … Continue reading
+- Completed Items: This option will return all completed listings for the item in your search query regardless of bids or not.It’s important here to note the difference between Actual Market Value: What the majority of a target market is willing to pay on average for an item, and Perceived Market Value: What a seller … Continue reading

 - Sold Items: This option will return all completed items that captured bids for which the dollar figure will be highlighted in green to indicate their sold status.
 For the most part, these green numbers help indicate current market values.The generally accepted notion here is that something is worth what someone is willing to pay for it but there are exceptions to this rule.
 Someone might be willing to pay more for something with a … Continue reading